okoala/scrajs/README.md

-# egg-crawler
-simple crawler for egg
+# A scalable web crawler framework for Node.js